-The unseen responses of remote offshore lighthouses in the face of severe storms are revealed in a new study by Plymouth University.
+The unseen responses of remote offshore lighthouses in the face of severe storms are revealed in a new study by the University of Plymouth.

 A team from the School of Marine Science and Engineering considered historical and contemporary observations of the wave impact loading on rock lighthouses during storm conditions.